Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XpBlPzRT3FA.md

 ### Transcript

-> can you please add a coffee machine or even a coffee production line i don't know maybe maybe not, we'll see
+> can you please add a coffee machine or even a coffee production line I don't know maybe maybe not, we'll see